4rji/4rji/README.md

 </picture>
 </p>

-_You can define me a..._
-Got it.
-Here’s a tighter version with focus on your homelab, automation scripts, and web app interests:

 ⸻

 	•	🧑‍💻 HomeLab fanatic — daily tinkering with a full rack: ESXi server, Ubiquiti stack, dual ISPs, and Starlink v2.